jonasmcferreira/whiteiron/jhed-wasteland/officialmechanics.md

 ### Extreme Cold

 Whenever the temperature is at or below **0 degrees Fahrenheit**, a creature exposed to the cold must succeed on a **DC 10 Constitution saving throw** at the end of **each hour or gain one level of exhaustion**.
 Creatures with **resistance or immunity to cold damage automatically succeed** on the saving throw, as do creatures wearing cold weather gear (thick coats, gloves, and the like) and creatures naturally adapted to cold climates.

+## Frigid Water (page 110)

+A creature can be immersed in frigid water for a number of minutes equal to its Constitution score before suffering any ill effects.
+Each additional minute spent in frigid water requires the creature to succeed on a DC 10 Constitution saving throw or gain one level of exhaustion